BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 5.8 =
+* once a traditional shortcode is transformed into a block shortcode, allow transforming the block shortcode into a 'Bible quote' block

 = 5.7 =
 * better handling of bible quotes cache by prefixing the transients